• Skip to primary navigation

 Make the cake batter

-Whisk dry ingredients until well combined and set aside.
+Whisk dry ingredients until well combined.

 Add the grated carrots